Sidney Barton: Early life

 Sidney Barton was born in Exeter, Devonshire, England on 26 November 1876, the fourth son of Captain James Barton and Mary Barbara Barclay.
 The Bartons were a distinguished Anglo-Irish family that came to Ireland from Lancashire in 1599 with the Earl of Essex, gaining lands in County Fermanagh.

-Barton was descended through his mother from the Barclay baronets, a title in the Baronetage of Nova Scotia, his grandfather being the 10th Baronet, Sir David William Barclay of Pierston.
+Barton was descended through his mother from the Barclay baronets, a title in the Baronetage of Nova Scotia, his grandfather being the 10th Baronet, Sir David Edward Barclay of Pierston.
 Sir Colville Barclay, a fellow diplomat and third son of the twelfth Baronet, was a cousin.

 Barton was educated at St Paul's School, London.

 Career in China

 Barton entered the Diplomatic Service in the Chinese Consular Service on 16 September 1895 and was posted to the legation in Peking as a student interpreter.
 From 1899 to 1901 he was posted on special service to the British territory of Weihaiwei.
 When the Boxer Rebellion erupted in 1900 culminating in the siege of the foreign legations, Barton took part in the Eight-Nation Alliance relief efforts as an interpreter and assistant political officer and was awarded the China War Medal for his actions.
 On 14 November 1901 he was appointed Vice-Consul to the Consul in Tienstin, Lionel Charles Hopkins.

 In 1910 he was admitted as a barrister-at-law to Middle Temple.
 Returning to China, on 12 May 1911 Barton was appointed Chinese Secretary to the Minister to China Sir John Jordan at the Legation in Peking.
 For his service in Peking, on 6 June 1913 he was made a Companion of the Order of St Michael and St George (CMG).

 In 1922 he was appointed Consul-General to Shanghai.
-Shanghai was a difficult posting, involving managing the British government's approach to the Shanghai Municipal Council and the significant 'Shanghailander' British community and Barton was known as being "notoriously pro-settler", despite being awarded the Knight Commander of the Order of the British Empire (KBE) on 3 July 1926 following his efforts to calm tensions after the May 30 Movement of 1925.
+Shanghai was a difficult posting, involving managing the British government's approach to the Shanghai Municipal Council and the significant 'Shanghailander' British community.
+Barton was known as being "notoriously pro-settler" despite being awarded the Knight Commander of the Order of the British Empire (KBE) on 3 July 1926 following his efforts to calm tensions after the May 30 Movement of 1925.
 As a consequence, the Foreign Office was keen to replace Barton with someone more amenable to better relations with Chiang Kai-shek's new government.